 Each positive or negative experience that a customer has with your business directly influences the likelihood of not just an immediate purchase, but also the possibility of future business (aka customer retention).
 What’s more, a recent report from Forrester suggests that businesses that improved their customer experience had nearly doubled their conversion rates.

 So, how do you stand out from your competition and take your customer experience to a whole new level?
-Well, there are many things you can do to create a solid customer experience, with the following three being the key:
+Well, there are many things you can do to create a solid customer experience, and surpass the competition with the following three being the key:

 B2B or B2C ― customers will always appreciate receiving special attention from a business.
 Nobody likes to be treated as “just another customer” anymore.

 Research backs up this desire for personalization, revealing that 31% of surveyed consumers prefer their shopping experience was far more personalized than it currently is.
 In fact, they are willing to give away their personal information to receive personalization, too.
 Salesforce surveyed more than 7,000 consumers and found that 57% of consumers are willing to share personal data in exchange for personalized offers or discounts.